tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: Alerts and any other record types are not handshake messages and are not included in the hash computations.

+Any records following a 1-RTT Finished message MUST be encrypted under the application traffic key.
+In particular, this includes any alerts sent by the server in response to client Certificate and CertificateVerify messages.

 ## Post-Handshake Messages

 TLS also allows other messages to be sent after the main handshake.